-Aromanian is an Eastern Romance language spoken in Greece, Albania, Macedonia, Romania, Bulgaria and Serbia by about 300,000 people.
-Aromanian is closely related to Romanian, though contains more vocabulary of Greek origin, while Romanian has absorbed a lot of vocabulary from Slavic languages and Hungarian.
+Aromanian is an Eastern Romance language spoken in Greece, Albania, North Macedonia, Romania, Bulgaria and Serbia by about 300,000 people.
+Aromanian is closely related to Romanian, though it contains more vocabulary of Greek origin, while Romanian has absorbed a lot of vocabulary from Slavic languages and Hungarian.

 The Aromanians are known by different names, including Vlasi (Macedonian and Serbian), Vlahi (Greek), Ulahlar (Turkish), Vllehë or Çobani (Albanian), Vlachs (English), Wlachen or Walachen (German) and Valaques (French).
 All of these words come from the Greek Βλάχοι (vlahoi - shepherds).
 The Serbs call the Aromanians Tsintsari, and they are known as Macedo-Romãni by the Romanians.
 They call themselves Armãnji, and their language armãneashti or limbã armãneascã.

 The earliest known examples of written Aromanian are manuscripts of the Patriarch Fotius dating from around 860-870 AD, and manuscripts written by St. Naum of Ohrid at about the same time.
 During the late 18th century many books in Aromanian were published, all written in the Greek alphabet.
 Unfortunately many of the early works in Aromanian were burnt during wars between 1750-1788.